Travel Log, Nicaragua

 Leaving Granada and our lakeshore camp after the boat tour, we made for the artisan markets at Masaya, a short distance away.
 It was a mistake.
 The badgering and hustling of the "guides", vehicle guards and vendors might have been bearable, but the poor workmanship of nearly everything we saw drove us from Masaya with only a pair of baby sandals, cashews and a pineapple.
 It was especially discouraging to see beautiful tropical hardwoods made into useless, shoddy tourist trinkets.

-Juan el Negro tell us what to see
+Juan el Negro tell us what to see in Granada

 Images of the Masaya Market